Mark Williams NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- Conceding 114.4 points per game last year made the Wizards the 17th-ranked squad in the NBA on defense.
+- The Wizards were ranked 17th in the league defensively last year, giving up 114.4 points per game.

-- On the boards, the Wizards allowed 43 rebounds per contest last season, 12th in the league in that category.
+- On the boards, the Wizards conceded 43 rebounds per contest last year, 12th in the NBA in that category.

-- In terms of assists, the Wizards conceded 24.8 per game last season, ranking them seventh in the league.
+- The Wizards were the seventh-ranked squad in the NBA in assists allowed per game last season, at 24.8.

-- Looking at three-point defense, the Wizards were ranked ninth in the NBA last year, giving up 12 makes per game.
+- The Wizards allowed 12 made 3-pointers per game last year, ninth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!